REI’s New Distribution Center Signals Significant Growth Throughout Midwest, East Coast, and South

 REI’s New Distribution Center Aligns with the Co-op’s Climate Goals

 The new distribution facility, REI’s fourth, supports the co-op’s substantial commitment to climate action.
-Other distribution centers currently exist in Bedford, Pa.; Goodyear, Ariz.; and Sumner, Wash.
+Other distribution centers currently exist in Bedford, Pennsylvania; Goodyear, Arizona; and Sumner, Washington.
 Both the Pennsylvania and Arizona facilities are certified by the U.S. Green Building Council’s Leadership in Energy and Environmental Design (LEED).
 The Arizona building, opened in 2016, achieved LEED Platinum certification—the highest level in the U.S. Green Building Council’s rating system—and is the first distribution center in the country to achieve both LEED Platinum certification and Net Zero Energy.

 The Lebanon distribution center will mirror the industry-leading sustainability features that define the Arizona location.
-“The design is centered on a productive and healthy built environment that intentionally takes into consideration how employees work, rest, and connect to nature,” the company says.
-“The building will address the entire life cycle of carbon impacts by using 100-percent renewable, 100-percent electric energy and operating as a zero-waste facility.”
+“The design is centered on a productive and healthy built environment that intentionally takes into consideration how employees work, rest, and connect to nature,” the company said.
+“The building will address the entire life cycle of carbon impacts by using 100 percent renewable, 100 percent electric energy and operating as a zero-waste facility.”